dclelland/GridSpan/README.md

 GridSpan allows you to specify a `Grid`, with defined columns and rows, a bounds and gutter.
 You can then use that grid to calculate `CGRect`s for use in layout.

 The screen resolution is respected: For example, on a @2x retina screen, GridSpan endeavours to make all cells align to a 0.5pt grid.
-Generally gutter size is preserved while cells are stretched slightly (since gutters are usually small, the different between a 2.0pt gutter and a 1.5pt gutter is noticeable, while the difference between a 50.0pt cell and a 50.5pt cell is not).
+Generally gutter size is preserved while cells are stretched slightly (since gutters are usually small, the difference between a 2.0pt gutter and a 1.5pt gutter is noticeable, while the difference between a 50.0pt cell and a 50.5pt cell is not).

 For example: